0xM4R7YR/RAPBEEF-Investigation-Report/README.md

 This investigation was completed on the [KC7 cybersecurity training platform](https://kc7cyber.com/) — a free, browser-based SOC simulation environment built by former Microsoft DART analysts.
 The scenario uses real-world log sources (KQL queries against `InboundNetworkEvents`, `OutboundNetworkEvents`, `Email`, `PassiveDns`, `AuthenticationEvents`, `Employees`) and mirrors production incident investigation methodology.

+If you have any comments or suggestions please feel free to contact me

 Published as part of Muhammad Essam's public cybersecurity portfolio.

 ---